Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 Today I changed my Encode program a bit so that it could properly handle spaces in the input.
 I also began drafting the TryHackMe room.

+### 6/2

+I finished writing the TryHackMe room this weekend.
+All I have to do is actually create the room and put everything I wrote in it.
+I also did some more testing, and noticed some apparent errors that we'll work on later this week.

 ## Lana Jha

 ### 5/22